Free Workshops

 11:00 a.m.
 Sacred Harp Singing with Esther Morgan-Ellis

 The collection of shape-note songs known as The Sacred Harp was first published in Georgia in 1844, but today people sing this wonderful music all over the world.
-In this workshop, you will get a quick introduction to note-reading in the four-shape tradition before having the opportunity to sing some favorite songs.
-Sheet music will be provided, but the melodies can also be learned by ear.
-There will be experienced singers present to help lead the way.
+In this workshop, you will be provided with a brief introduction to the history and practice of Sacred Harp singing and then have an opportunity to sing some favorite songs out of the book.
+Sheet music will be provided, but the melodies can also be learned by ear, and there will be some experienced singers in every section.
 If you have your own book (1991 Denson revision), please bring it!

 Dr. Barry Whittemore is a Senior Lecturer at the University of North Georgia, where he specializes in religious and Appalachian history.
 He will provide a fascinating introduction to the history of music and dance in the Appalachians.
 Come learn about our local traditions!